bnodnarb/AIRMF/_posts/govern/04-01-02-trustworthiness-embedded-into-processes.md

 <details>
 <summary markdown="span">**About**</summary>
 <br>
-Connecting policies, processes, and procedures and procedures to trustworthy characteristics can provide a roadmap for organizations looking to enhance internal practices and improve organizational accountability.
-Integrating trustworthy characteristics from the outset may also help ease organizational resources, by enabling AI actors to develop approaches for considering risk factors early rather than playing catch-up.
+Policies, processes, and procedures are a central component of effective AI risk management and fundamental to individual and organizational accountability.

+Organizational policies and procedures will vary based on available resources and risk profiles, but can help systematize AI actor roles and responsibilities throughout the AI model lifecycle.
+Without such policies, risk management can be subjective across the organization, and  exacerbate rather than minimize risks over time.

+Individuals and organizations cannot be held accountable to unwritten, unknown or unrecognized policies.
+Lack of clear information about responsibilities and chains of command will limit the effectiveness of risk management.

 </details>